Thursday, January 31, 2013

 As shown above, let bindings do not automatically print the value bound.

-As shown below, when we type out a monadic IO action in GHCi and press return, the IO action will be performed:
+As shown below, when we type out a monadic IO action in GHCi and press Enter, the IO action will be performed:

 Prelude> putStrLn "Hello, World!"